When It Comes to Celebrating St. Valentine’s Day, I’m The Grinch

 So then we tried almost-healthy Valentine treats such as fruit snacks and granola bars, until my kindergartener told me that kids in his class just threw them out.

 We had slightly more success with non-edible treats such as stickers, but I am still peeling heart stickers from three years ago off my kitchen chairs.

-Yes, my kids are giving out candy with their Valentines this year.
+Yes, my kids are giving out candy with their school Valentines this year.
 We have compromised and agreed on one Dum-Dum lollipop per Valentine.
 Dum-Dums have about 25 calories each and take about ten minutes to eat—that’s only a cost of 2.5 calories per minute for toddler sweet-toothed gluttony.
-At least they will burn off all that sugar jumping rope.

 Author: Dr. Kathleen Berchelmann, Pediatrician & Founder of MyCatholicDoctor